dreamcatcher-tech/network/Inbox/2025-03-04 1620 handling regular actions and host actions.md

 1. action request reply
 2. action with streaming reply
 3. action with multiple file reply as well as regular reply

+If we have to execute something that isn't a side effecty action, then we error if they try to sample context ?